April 27, 2012

 GCOR VI attracted more than 170 operational risk leaders and regulators.
 Sponsors and exhibitors were Wolters Kluwer Financial Services (gold sponsor), Algorithmics, AFS, KPMG, Metric Stream, Protiviti, OpenPages, BWise, and Centerprise.

 Founded in 1914, The Risk Management Association is a not-for-profit, member-driven professional association whose sole purpose is to advance the use of sound risk principles in the financial services industry.
-RMA promotes an enterprise approach to risk management that focuses on credit risk, market risk and operational risk.
+RMA promotes an enterprise approach to risk management that focuses on credit risk, market risk, and operational risk.
 Headquartered in Philadelphia, Pennsylvania, RMA has 2,500 institutional members that include banks of all sizes as well as nonbank financial institutions.
-They are represented in the association by more than 16,000 risk management professionals who are chapter members in financial centers throughout North America, Europe and Asia/Pacific.
-Visit RMA on the Web at www.rmahq.org.
+They are represented in the association by more than 18,000 risk management professionals who are chapter members in financial centers throughout North America, Europe, and Asia/Pacific.